 According to Guénon the purpose of man is to realize the Metaphysical Infinite through his integrated and total Being that will fully participate in the Universal Possibility thus overcoming his limited individuality.

-When one zooms into a fractal image, for example a graph iterating a Mandelbrot set, in addition to a vertigo, one can get a sense of an ineffable infinite void which is opening with the form of the emerging transcendental entity.
+When one zooms into a fractal image, for example a graph iterating a Mandelbrot set, in addition to vertigo, one can get a sense of an ineffable infinite void which is opening with the form of the emerging transcendental entity.
 Form and emptiness intertwine and merge like described in the Heart Sutra ("Form is Emptiness and Emptiness is Form").
-Coming back to mathematics, we can think of zero as representing the Original Void, the source of everything ("The Creative Void") and Infinity as the destiny of everything ("All-absorbing and All-synthesizing Void") - together like "the Alpha and Omega".
-We can even calculate how infinity and zero are formed together in the equations: 1/x → ∞ as x → 0 and 1/x → 0 as x → ∞ (inverse of x tends to infinity as x tends to zero and vice versa).
-Already Leibnitz noticed this extraordinary couple and Guénon was naming a counterpart to his Metaphysical Infinity as the Metaphysical Zero, from which the mathematical zero derives as a kind of practical operator, not originally being a number at all.
-Creation is formed as an interplay of these two metaphysical entities, like between Prakasha and Vimarsha (between pure Consciousness and its Reflection in the Absolute Freedom) as described in Kashmir Shaivism (also referred to as Shiva and Shakti, the two essential facets of the Undefinable One).
+Coming back to mathematics, we can think of zero (the origo) as representing the Original Void, the source of everything ("The Creative Void") and Infinity as the destiny of everything ("All-absorbing and All-synthesizing Void") - together like "the Alpha and Omega".
+We can even calculate how infinity and zero are working together and characterizing each other in the equations: 1/x → ∞ as x → 0 and 1/x → 0 as x → ∞ (inverse of x tends to infinity as x tends to zero and vice versa).
+Already Leibnitz noticed this extraordinary couple and Guénon was naming a counterpart to his Metaphysical Infinity as the Metaphysical Zero, from which the mathematical zero is derived as a kind of practical operator, originally not really being a number (like infinity).
+Creation and dissolution are an interplay of these two metaphysical entities, very much like between Prakasha and Vimarsha (between pure Consciousness and its Reflection in the Absolute Freedom of the Void) as described in Kashmir Shaivism (also referred to as Shiva and Shakti, the two essential facets of the Undefinable One).

 Applying reflection principle we can try to deduce an answer to the question: 'Does creation contain actual infinities?'